shorowitz/Dynamite/docs/proposal.md

-I want to create a Jenga-type game for two players.
-There is a stack of blocks, and each type a player clicks a block
+I want to create a Jenga-type game for two players, called Dynamite.
+There is a tower of blocks, and each type a player clicks a block, that block disappears from the tower.
+If a player clicks the dynamite block, the tower falls and the other player is the winner.